 Thursday 3rd August.
 T3 – Tony´s Track Two.

-In true Thursday style, we did not go where we intended, but found, thanks to Tony, and even better route.
+In true Thursday style, we did not go where we intended, but

 Things did not get of to a propitious start as we could not find the beginning of the intended track.
 Tony´s instructions last week, were, not to put too fine a point on it, just a tad vague.
 So we did spend a wee while wandering up and down the main road, looking for what might appear to be the right track.

-ter a kilometre or so, we had narrowed it down to three possibles.
+After a kilometre or so, we had narrowed it down to three possibles.
 Manuela nipped off to the bar, not for a heart-starter, but to ask the people there if they knew which was the way up the mountain.
 She was met by slack-jawed wonderment as to why anybody would be wanting to walk up the mountain at all, let alone in the middle of summer, so we were non the wiser.

 Eventually we chose the middle one of the three, and by a quirk of fate, that proved to be the right one, because before we had gone a hundred meters, whom should we see walking down the track, like a wraith emerging from the mist, but Tony himself.
 He came armed with a bunch of maps from the tourist office, and like a good tour-guide, he walked up to the beginning of the track that he suggested we take, before disappearing to run his errands.